-"Now out on you, an you were ten times a Peveril!" said Ditchley; "to give so many honest fellows loss and labour on your behalf, and to show them no kinder countenance.-I say, beat up the fire, and burn all together!"
+"Now out on you, an you were ten times a Peveri!" said Ditchley; "to give so many honest fellows loss and labour on your behalf, and to shew them no kinder countenance, - I say, beet up the fire, and burn all together!"